-Faculty Area Activating Identities and Futures

-Credits 10 (semester)

-Status Compulsory - you must complete with a Grade C- or better
+Faculty Area Activating Identities and Futures Credits 10 (semester) Prerequisites Nil Status Compulsory - you must complete with a Grade C- or better to successfully gain SACE

-Stage 2 Activating Identities and Futures gives you the opportunity to explore ideas related to an area of personal interest through a process of self- directed inquiry.
+Stage 2 Activating Identities and Futures gives you the opportunity to explore ideas related to an area of personal interest through a process of self-directed inquiry.
 You will draw on relevant knowledge, skills and capabilities developed throughout your learning that you can apply in this new context and select relevant strategies to progress your own learning to produce a resolution.
-Utilising creativity and initiative you will use agency to explore your learning goal developing your skills using a variety of strategies and perspectives to create a learning output.
-This exploration will help you build upon your learning capabilities and support you in your current and future pathways.
+Utilising creativity and initiative you will use agency to explore your learning goal, developing your skills using a variety of strategies and perspectives to create an output of learning.
+This exploration will help you build upon your capabilities and support you in your chosen pathways.

-- Portfolio: A collection of natural evidence of research learning as you progress through exploration considering the value and purpose intended for your chosen learning goal and creation of your output. - Progress Checks: You will discuss the progress of your learning in relation to your chosen output at different intervals throughout your portfolio. - Progress Checks: You will consider the impact of different strategies, perspectives and feedback that you have utilised at set points and consider what further strategies and perspectives will help you progress towards your intended learning output, whilst evaluating the success and limitations experienced. - Appraisal: Responding to the value and purpose of your learning output, you will reflect on the significant strategies and perspectives that have shaped your chosen output and learning processes.
+- Portfolio: A collection of natural evidence of learning as you progress through exploration for your chosen self-directed learning goal and creation of your output with consideration given to the intended value and purpose. - Progress Checks: You will discuss your self-directed learning progress of your chosen output at different intervals, considering the impact of relevant strategies and perspectives whilst reflecting on your success and limitations experienced. - Appraisal: Responding to the personal value and your output of learning, you will reflect on the significant strategies and perspectives that have shaped your chosen output and learning development.

+Internal Assessment

-Assessment Type 1: Portfolio 30% Assessment Type 2: Progress Checks 40%
+Assessment Type 1: Portfolio 30%

+Assessment Type 2: Progress Checks 40%

+External Assessment

 Assessment Type 3: Appraisal 30%